-Community Board Area Hardcourt Facilities (from survey responses) Specific Key Considerations (for specific areas) Proposed Facility Approach Timeframe Short term 0-3 years Medium term 4-10 Long term 10 plus yrs Ōtaki Greenwood Boulevard Reserve Courts Ōtaki College Courts Ōtaki Domain Netball and Tennis Courts Ōtaki School Courts Ōtaki Sports Club Courts Te Horo Hall Courts There are many hardcourt options in this area (including artificial surface for tennis).
+Community Board Area Hardcourt Facilities (from survey responses) Specific Key Considerations (for specific areas) Facility Approach Timeframe Short term 0-3 years Medium term 4-10 Long term 10 plus yrs Ōtaki Greenwood Boulevard Reserve Courts Ōtaki College Courts Ōtaki Domain Netball and Tennis Courts Ōtaki School Courts Ōtaki Sports Club Courts Te Horo Hall Courts There are many hardcourt options in this area (including artificial surface for tennis).
 There are no indications of any supply shortfalls.
 Population projections do not indicate demand pressures are likely to grow notably overall (assuming activity preferences stay much as they are).
 Tennis may be the only exception at a localised level.
 However, supply solutions are likely to be found within the existing facility network.
 To maintain and develop a sustainable and accessible facility network: Maintain current network and optimise maintenance and refurbishment expenditure based on emerging localised demand patterns.
 Investigate school partnerships for strategic facility upgrades as demand dictates.
 Investigate club partnerships or providing support for strategic facility upgrades (e.g. lighting) where these upgrades assist meeting localised need / demands.
 Investigate including basketball backboard and street basketball markings on suitable community / partner courts (or car parks).
 Short - long term Medium - long term Medium - long term Short term

-Waikanae Reikorangi Reserve Courts Waikanae Beach Tennis Club There are only a few hardcourt options here (relative to population size and distribution), and some indications of supply pressures at Waikanae Beach Tennis Club.
-Population projections do not indicate demand Short - long term Waikanae Memorial Hall Courts Waimeha Domain Courts pressures are likely to grow notably overall (assuming activity preferences stay much as they are), although this area has a higher proportion of older residents and relatively higher projections for their future growth.
-Tennis may be the only exception at a localised level. refurbishment expenditure based on emerging localised demand patterns.
-Investigate school partnerships for strategic facility upgrades as Medium - long term However, supply solutions are likely to be found within the existing facility network. demand dictates.
-Investigate club partnerships or providing support for strategic facility upgrades (e.g. lighting) where these upgrades assist meeting localised need / demands.
-Short - long term Investigate including basketball backboard and street basketball markings on suitable community / partner courts (or car parks).
+Waikanae Reikorangi Reserve Courts Waikanae Beach Tennis Club Waikanae Memorial Hall Courts Waimeha There are only a few hardcourt options here (relative to population size and distribution), and some indications of supply pressures at Waikanae Beach Tennis Club.
+Population projections do not indicate demand pressures are likely to grow notably overall (assuming activity preferences stay much as they are), although this area has a higher proportion of older residents and relatively optimise maintenance and refurbishment expenditure based on emerging localised demand patterns.
+Short - long term Domain Courts higher projections for their future growth.
+Tennis may be the only exception at a localised level.
+However, supply solutions are likely to be found within the existing facility network. for strategic facility upgrades as Medium - long term Short - long term Investigate including basketball backboard and street basketball markings on suitable community / partner courts (or car parks).
 Short term